-3 sem hrs crThis course provides a forum for the study and critical analysis of Humanities topics and issues, utilizing the principles and techniques of critical thinking and creative problem solving.
+This course provides a forum for the study and critical analysis of Humanities topics and issues, utilizing the principles and techniques of critical thinking and creative problem solving.
 Students will develop skills of criticism, collaboration, and debate within a group setting.
 The course is cross-curricular and has a changing focus based on the chosen topic.
 Prerequisite: ENGL 1010 or ENGL 1010-Honors.
-See Honors Entry Requirements.